railiavaliullina/Image-Retrieval-CV/README.md

     - Global Average Pooling (GAP) applied to the last layer of ResNet,
     - fully-connected layer to get embedding for input image.

-Loss Function:

-    Triplet Loss from `FaceNet: A Unified Embedding for Face Recognition and Clustering` paper
+Loss Function and hard-negative sampling are from `FaceNet: A Unified Embedding for Face Recognition and Clustering` paper:

             https://arxiv.org/pdf/1503.03832.pdf